SuenjeAlice/Gemgine/README.md

 - 'codelite' for CodeLite
 - 'xcode4' for Apple Xcode 4

-You can also create a Makefile, instead of IDE_HERE us:
+You can also create a Makefile, instead of IDE_HERE use:
 - 'gmake'
 - 'gmake2'

+Then click on the solution file and work away!

 ## What can you do with the Gemgine Engine?